herbertli/Gravitational_Voronoi/README.md

 The last command line argument `<use-graphics>` is optional and graphics is only activated if you pass a `1` for this argument.

-Also note that ports `10000` and `8080` are reserved for the web interface, so please use some other port.
+Also note that ports `10000` and `8080` are reserved for the web interface and socket server, so please use some other port.
 After all clients have connected, press `<Enter>` to start the game.

 The server calculates the area of influence of each player discretely on a 1000 by 1000 grid.
 The final score of each player is the number of cells under the influence of that player.